gettalong/hexapdf/README.md

 featureful API when it comes to creating content, for individual pages as well as across pages.

 Such functionality will be incorporated into HexaPDF in the near future.
 The main functionality for providing such a feature is already available in HexaPDF (the [page canvas API]).
-What's missing (and this is quite big chunk) is automatic box and page layout so that one can say: There is a box on this page with these dimensions at this position; show this text in the box.
+Additionally, laying out text inside a box with line wrapping and such is also supported.
+What's missing (and this is still quite a big chunk) is support for advanced features like tables, page breaking and so on.

 So why use HexaPDF?